ibm-cloud-docs/watson-assistant/search-milvus-add.md

 1. Click **Next** to go to **Conversational search (optional)**.
 1. Conversational search is available only in the Plus and Enterprise plans of {{site.data.keyword.conversationshort}}.
 To activate conversational search, switch the **Conversational Search** toggle to `on`.
 For more information, see [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
-1. In the **Configure result content** section, provide the following fields to map the title, body, and URL to the search response:

-    - **Title**

-        Search result title.
-Use the title, name, or similar type of field from the collection as the search result title.

-        Select something for the title or no search result response is displayed in the Facebook and Slack integrations.

-    - **Body**

-        Search result description.
-Use an abstract, summary, or highlight field from the collection as the search result body.

-        Select something for the body or no search result response is displayed in the Facebook and Slack integrations.

-    - **URL**

-        This field can be populated with any footer content that you want to include at the end of the search result.

 1. Expand the **Advanced Milvus settings** section to define **Filter**.